precisely/gene-panel-curation/genes/GRIK3.md

 GRIK3 Ser310Ala polymorphism has been linked to [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) and [major depression.](https://www.ncbi.nlm.nih.gov/pubmed/16958029)  The Ser310Ala allele in homozygosity is associated with higher scores in [harm avoidance, anticipatory worry, and shyness, with lower scores in exploratory excitability, responsibility, resourcefulness, helpfulness, compassion, self-directedness, and cooperativeness.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/) This pattern of scores is akin to that observed in [depressed patients.](https://www.ncbi.nlm.nih.gov/pubmed/19221446/)  GRIK3 rs6691840 polymorphism was found to increase the risk of [schizophrenia](https://www.ncbi.nlm.nih.gov/pubmed/19921975/) by [30%.](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract)  Microdeletions have also been indicated in [severe developmental delays.](https://www.ncbi.nlm.nih.gov/pubmed/24449200/)

+Two genotypes of GRIK3 are associated with CFS, the heterozygous A:C [A7783504C](https://www.ncbi.nlm.nih.gov/pubmed/26859813) and the heterozygous C:T [C36983994T](https://www.ncbi.nlm.nih.gov/pubmed/27835969).
+A:C A7783504C was found in 71.4% of CFS patients, compared with 2.6% of healthy patients.
+C:T C36983994T was found in 90.5% of CFS patients, compared with 21.1% of healthy patients.

 # What should I do about this?

 CFS is linked to improper Glutamate:GABA balance, as well as exposure to extracellular glutamate caused by neuroinflammatory stimuli.
 Sustained exposure to extracellular glutamate in CFS patients causes [sickness behavior, neurotoxicity, stress, and peripheral nervous sensitivity.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5314655/)